Skip to content

 • Finalist 2012 – Governor General’s Literary Award for Translation

-• Finalist 2010 - Prix des cinq continents de la francophonie (international)
+• Finalist 2010 – Prix des cinq continents de la francophonie (International)

 • Finalist 2010 – Prix Première (Belgium)

-• First selection 2012 - Man Asian Literary Prize
+• First Selection 2012 – Man Asian Literary Prize

-• First selection 2014 - International IMPAC Dublin Literary Award
+• First Selection 2014 – International IMPAC Dublin Literary Award

-• 2012 Nominee - Amazon.ca First Novel Award
+• Nominated 2012 – Amazon.ca First Novel Award

-• Best-seller in Quebec (Renaud-Bray, Archambault and Le Devoir charts)
+• Bestseller in Quebec (Renaud-Bray, Archambault, and Le Devoir charts)

-• National bestseller in Canada (Maclean's, BookNet Canada)
+• National Bestseller in Canada (Maclean’s, BookNet Canada)

 • CBC Books Canadian Writer to Watch in 2012

-• BBC Radio 4 Book at Bedtime Pick (Readings from modern classics, new works
+• BBC Radio 4 Book at Bedtime Pick (Readings from modern classics, new works by leading writers and literature from around the world) in June 2012

-• In the Quebec top 10 for Canada Reads 2013
+• In the Quebec Top 10 for Canada Reads 2013

-2011 / To You
+2011 / À toi

-2013 / mãn
+2013 / Mãn

 • Finalist 2013 – Prix des cinq continents de la francophonie